Noah Fant Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Against the Chargers, Fant has averaged 27 receiving yards per game in his five career matchups, 11.5 fewer than his over/under for Sunday's game.
+- Fant has averaged 27 receiving yards per game in his five career matchups against the Chargers, 13.5 fewer than his over/under for Sunday's game.

-- The 237.1 passing yards the Chargers allow per game makes them the NFL's 12th-ranked pass defense this season.
+- The Chargers have the NFL's 12th-ranked pass defense this season, giving up 237.1 yards per game through the air.

-- With 24 passing TDs conceded this season, the Chargers defense is ranked 20th in the NFL.
+- At 1.6 passing TDs conceded per game, the Chargers defense is ranked 20th in the league.

 Recent Performances

-- In last week's matchup with the Raiders, Fant reeled in three passes for 30 yards while being targeted four times.
+- In last week's game against the Raiders, Fant was targeted four times and recorded three catches for 30 yards.

-- Over his last three games, Fant has 138 receiving yards on 12 receptions (14 targets), averaging 46.0 yards per game.
+- Fant has totaled 138 receiving yards (46.0 per game), hauling in 12 balls on 14 targets in his last three games.

 Fant's Denver Teammates